tesibelda/influxclean/README.md

 If databases list is empty (\[]) the job will be launched against all databases.

 For oldseries job type, time windows are relative to the current time and are specified as duration (possible units: s, m, h). history_window is used to search historic series and current_window is used to search series with data currently received (from now-72h to now-1m in the example).
 Both queries take a list of tags values ("host" in the example), and the difference between them gives the series to drop.
+A filter can be added to work on more specific series using an expression like in [where clause](https://docs.influxdata.com/influxdb/v1.8/query_language/explore-schema/#show-tag-values) (usually tag='value').

 More than one influxdb1 config entry can be specified to launch cleanup jobs to different influxdb servers.
 Also more than one job can be configured for each influxdb1 entry.